Flameborn/Kiramoji/README.md

 ### What is sage and how do I use it?

 Sage is a way to post without bumping a thread, i.e. moving it to the top of the list.
 You can post using _sage_ by entering _sage_ in the _Link_ field.

+### My board's title contains accented characters and it does not display correctly.
+Why?

+Kareha is now using UTF-8.
+Please make sure that your configuration file _config.pl_ is encoded as UTF-8.

+### My template has accented characters and it does not display correctly.
+Why?

+Kareha is now using UTF-8.
+Please make sure that your template file _templates.pl_ for your language (e.g. JP) is encoded as UTF-8.

+### How do I switch to a new template?

+You need to edit __kareha.pl_ and change the line:

+_BEGIN { require 'templates.pl'; }_

+to reflect the new templates filename.

+An alternative method is to rename whatever templates file you wish to have to templates.pl.
+Make sure you have a backup version of the old _templates.pl_ file, in case you wish to switch back to the original.